K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 # Installing PHP RPM on IBM i

 This is a guide on how to install the PHP RPMs from Zend.
 This is the community edition you can use as any normal open source software.
 The ODBC extension is not installed with the normal Zend Server version of PHP, so if you want to use ODBC with PHP you are going to need to install the RPMs.
 Zend Server and PHP RPMs are pragmatically no different from a run time perspective.
 Most of the advantage in Zend Server is in the development, going through logging, and they have a custom package management.
-As well the intl, zip, phpdbg, rpath, and dependency-tracking extensions are not available via the RPMs.
+As well the intl and zip extensions are not available via the RPMs.
 Otherwise most shops should just consider the PHP RPMs.

 1. Setup Package Manager: Make sure the you have installed the Open Source Package Management (OSPM) from ACS [Getting started with Open Source Package Management in IBM i ACS](https://www.ibm.com/support/pages/getting-started-open-source-package-management-ibm-i-acs){:target="_blank" rel="noopener"}